 - industrial processes

-The Carbon Credits (Carbon Farming Initiative) Act 2011 established the ERF in 2015.
+The Carbon Credits (Carbon Farming Initiative) Act 2011 established the ACCU in 2015.

 Our department is responsible for:

-- oversight of the ERF, including advising the Minister on making the technical rules (methods)
+- oversight of the ACCU Scheme, including advising the Minister on making methods (the technical rules) for creating ACCUs

 The Clean Energy Regulator is the Australian independent statutory authority responsible for: